-To start, remember one thing.
-No internal combustion engine can convert all the energy contained in the fuel to power at the drive wheels.
-Friction between moving parts, the power needed to turn the crankshaft on non-power strokes, the limits of metallurgy, among other reasons, creates "waste" heat energy as well as exhaust gas hydrocarbons (unburned fuel) coming out of the cylinders.
-Recall the hot exhaust gases that power the Eco-Boost and Ecotec turbochargers?
-That was a use of "waste energy" to create more power.
+Remember Thermal Efficiency?
+To start with, no internal combustion engine can convert all the energy contained in the fuel to power at the drive wheels.
+Friction, the power needed to turn the crankshaft on non-power strokes, the limits of metallurgy, and the composition of the fuel, among other reasons means excess heat as well as exhaust gases come out of the cylinders.

+Recall the hot exhaust gases that power the eco-boost and Ricardo turbochargers?
+This means not all the energy in a gallon of fuel is actually converted into power that drives a vehicle down the road.